 2018 NEW YORK FILM FESTIVAL: Tamara Jenkins highlights the use of awkwardness as a compelling narrative tool with her richly felt “Private Life.”
 Handling serious material in a humorous yet profound practice, Jenkins lifts the viewer to a cast of whimsical players including an always reliable Paul Giamatti, a heartfelt Kathryn Hahn, and a breakout star in Kayli Carter.
 Despite a few clunky missteps along the way, there’s no denying that Tamara Jenkins is a great storyteller, boasting one of her most penetrating films yet.

 “Private Life,” tells the story of Rachel (Hahn), an author who is undergoing multiple fertility therapies to get pregnant.
-All this puts her relationship with her husband (Giamatti) on edge, all while being mixed in with the arrival of his carefree, young niece Sadie (Carter), who has a prickly relationship with her parents (played by Molly Shannon and John Carroll Lynch).
+All this puts her relationship with her husband (Giamatti) on edge.
+Mixed in is the arrival of his carefree young niece Sadie (Carter), who has a prickly relationship with her parents (played by Molly Shannon and John Carroll Lynch).

-Paul Giamatti is one of the most dependable actors we have working today.
+Paul Giamatti is one of the most dependable actors working today.
 Making it look so easy at every turn, we almost take him for granted when watching any of his performances.
 Kayli Carter shines in her breakout turn that will have her phone ringing from Hollywood executives for years to come.
-Molly Shannon, who churned out a brilliant performance in “Other People” in 2016, has seemed to find her stride, highlighting her all of her strengths in every frame.
+Molly Shannon, who churned out a brilliant performance in “Other People” in 2016, seems to find her stride, highlighting all of her strengths in every frame.

-While Jenkins script whips and moves, while documenting the lives of these adults, which is rarely explored in film.
+While Jenkins’ script whips and moves, documenting the lives of these adults, which is rarely explored in film.
 At a crossroads, the couple is faced with the impending nature of their own age, and what the meaning of it has been.
 Jenkins tackles the gender dynamics of wanting children, and the way it affects men and women differently.
-There are chuckles, but not as many as you’d think.
-There’s a heavy dramatic heft in the material, just driving home that Tamara Jenkins needs to make more movies.
+There are chuckles, but not as many as you’d think There’s a heavy dramatic heft in the material, driving home that Tamara Jenkins needs to make more movies.

 “Private Life” screens at the New York Film Festival is currently available for streaming on Netflix.